 Can Vulkan shader processing be skipped?

-It is important to understand that shaders are a key part of 3D graphics rendering, and optimizing them can greatly improve game performance.
-If you choose to skip this process, shaders will compile "on the fly" during the game, which can lead to long downloads, game breaks, or even reduced overall performance, FPS, and more.
+It is important to understand that shaders are a key part of rendering 3D graphics, and optimizing them can significantly improve game performance.
+If you choose to skip this process, shaders will be compiled "on the fly" during gameplay, which may lead to longer loading times, interruptions in the game, or even a decrease in overall performance, FPS, etc.

 Передкешування шейдерів

-But if you still need to skip shader processing, you can do so by opening the Steam settings, going to the "Downloads" section, and unchecking the "Shader Pre-caching" item.
-Note that this can reduce the performance of games.
+But if you still need to skip shader processing, you can do so by opening the Steam settings, going to the "Downloads" section, and unchecking the "Shader pre-caching" option.
+Note that this may reduce game performance.

-Or you can click on the "Skip" button when starting the game.
+Alternatively, you can click the "Skip" button when launching the game.